IELuomus/extractiontool/docs/etie_documentation.md

 ### CI: GitHub Actions
 Continuous integration is implemented by GitHub Actions.
 There are two sets of tests: [Development testing](https://github.com/IELuomus/extractiontool/actions/runs/830148389/workflow) and [Django CI](https://github.com/IELuomus/extractiontool/actions/runs/828076067/workflow).
 Development testing doesn't have (m)any tests.

+New contributions are pushed to main branch.
+If all tests are passed, the changes will be automatically pushed to deployment branch.

 ### Docker